NiftyR/FiveM-Discord-API/README.md

 ## NOTES
 - all links in this document are accurate as of date of last update.
 - feel free to pr anything if you think it could do with being improved
+- I accept no liability for any results of using this script, be it security or physical.